Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 ==12345==

-Step 8 — Use a Sentinel Node to Eliminate Head Node Special Cases
+Step 8 — Eliminate Head Node Special Cases with a Sentinel Node

-The sentinel node (dummy head / sentinel node) is a classic technique to eliminate these special cases.
-The idea is to place a "fake" node at the very front of the list that doesn't store valid data — it just takes up a spot.
-You can think of it as hanging an empty car in front of the train — it carries no passengers, but it turns all "insert before a certain car" operations into a uniform "insert after the predecessor."
-This way, all real data nodes have a predecessor node — even the first data node's predecessor is the sentinel node.
-All operations targeting the "predecessor" can be handled uniformly, without any special cases.
+The sentinel node (dummy head) is a classic technique for eliminating these special cases.
+The idea is to place a "dummy" node at the very front of the list that does not store valid data but simply occupies a position.
+You can think of it as an empty car attached to the front of a train—it carries no passengers, but it ensures that all "insert before a car" operations become a unified "insert after predecessor" operation.
+Consequently, all real data nodes have a predecessor node—even the first data node's predecessor is the sentinel node.
+All operations targeting the "predecessor" can be handled uniformly without any special cases.

 /// @brief 带哨兵节点的单链表